-It’s the last week of January, y’all, and I’m wondering how those new year’s resolutions are holding up?
+It’s the last week of January, challengers, and I’m wondering how those new year’s resolutions are holding up?
 Are you still in momentum or have you already forgotten why you had made those goals in the first place?
-Have you … given up convincing yourself that change is what you need, because life is just too busy or too hard right now?
+Have you … given up convincing yourself that change is what you need, because life is too complicated right now?

 Well, if you’ve abandoned those goals, you aren’t alone.
 Change is challenging and what the research shows is that most of us will abandon our new year’s resolutions – if we even make them – by the second week in January.
 In fact, a study by the University of Scranton found that 66% of us do just that!

 What makes it even more difficult is that we live in a culture that thrives on other people capturing our attention and keeping it firmly focused on their agenda not ours!
 We are hardwired to be attracted to juicy headlines and bad behavior.
 Since we are prone to become easily distracted when the drum beats, it makes it that much harder for us to generate the focus, discipline and consistency we need to be successful.

 What do we do when you and I are hardwired for distraction?